Key Takeaways

 In sports betting, a team that is +2.5 is a 2.5-point underdog.
-The team must lose by 2 points or less or win the game in order for the bet to win.
+The team must win the game outright or lose by 2 points or fewer for your bet to win.

-For example, let’s say the Buffalo Bills (-2.5) and the New England Patriots (+2.5) are playing each other.
-Patriots +2.5 would win if the Patriots win or lose by 2 or less.
-The Bills -2.5 would win if the Bills win by 3 or more.
+For example, let’s say the Buffalo Bills (-2.5) and the Miami Dolphins (+2.5) are playing each other.
+A bet on the Dolphins covers if they win or if they lose by exactly 1 or 2 points.
+A bet on the Bills only wins if they win by 3 or more.

 All point spreads—including +2.5—are designed to “level out” the playing field in sports betting for underdogs.
 The oddsmakers are predicting that the Bills are going to win by 2.5 points.